15 real Black Friday Cyber Monday email campaign examples and results

 The price discount transparency

 Why it’s good: Dazzle Dry shows people exactly how much they’ll save on a purchase rather than only using a percentage.
 Sometimes an absolute number on savings is more meaningful than “25% off” because the customer may not know how much they’re saving—and decide it’s not worth the click.
-Not to mention, the email design is stunning.

 The not-Black-Friday November promotion